|

 the Wellhead public water source and potential for its harm during construction.

-The EA said that W(C)C's consultants displayed a worrying lack of understanding of some of the basic facts.
+The EA said that W(C)C's consultants had a worrying lack of understanding of some of the basic facts.
 The

 EA referred to the fact that the Wellhead source feeds into the overall public water supply network based at Upton Scudamore.